pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 all relevant variables will be moved out with it.
 Closures will also work the same way.

+## Pending review

+This reference inference idea is flawless in my head, but I'm just a programming enthusiast, and I don't know what I don't know, so I'd love any feedback and questions.

 ## Conclusion

-Airy will automatically copy variables in some places, so it'll be less explicit than Rust, but it'll use references according to the same rules, so it'll be just as safe and correct, which makes for a great Rust-like high-level language.
+Airy will automatically copy variables in some places, so it'll be less explicit than Rust, but it'll use references according to the same rules, so it'll be just as safe and correct, with nearly the same performance as well, which is a great foundation for a high-level Rust-like language.